KDE/krdp/README.md

 - XFreeRDP and wlFreeRDP from the FreeRDP project.
 - Reminna, a remote desktop client for Gnome.
 - Thincast Remote Desktop Client
+- Windows Remote Desktop client, at least as shipped with a recent Windows 10.

 The following clients are known not to work:

 - Krdc, KDE's remote desktop client.
-While it supports RDP it does not support the graphics pipeline.
+While it supports RDP it does not support the graphics pipeline. screen.
-- Windows' Remote Desktop client.
-It can connect but will only display a black screen.
 Input does work however.
 - Microsoft's Remote Desktop client for Android.
-It behaves the same as the Windows RDP client.
+While it should support H.264 it seems to not enable it.

 # Known Issues and Limitations